Proposed National Park Reserve in the South Okanagan-Similkameen

 - reducing the risk of wildfires and protecting visitors, infrastructure, and natural and cultural resources of the lands through Parks Canada’s fire management program;

-- allowing activities within the proposed national park reserve to be managed in a more ecologically holistic manner;
+- allowing activities within the proposed national park reserve to be managed in a more ecological and regenerative manner.

-- helping preserve the way of life of the Syilx/Okanagan people through the continuation of Indigenous traditional land uses and spiritual activities;
+- helping preserve the way of life of the syilx/Okanagan people through the continuation of Indigenous relationships with the land, including traditional land uses and spiritual activities.

 - providing opportunities for local residents and visitors to continue to experience and appreciate this environment;